 Robert F. Ferrara brings a wealth of knowledge, experience and a formidable track record of outstanding results and experience to bear on each new case handled by Ferrara Law Offices, P.C.
-With the experience of formerly working with larger law firms, Robert F. Ferrara, by design, crafted the practice environment of Ferrara Law Offices, P.C. to give more personalized and individualized attention to each client.
-Consequently, clients benefit from a lawyer who will be directly working for you without layers of bureaucracy, junior associates, paralegals, and secretaries standing between you and your lawyer.
+With the experience of formerly working with larger law firms, Robert F. Ferrara, by design, crafted the practice environment of Ferrara Law Offices, P.C., including the number and types of cases accepted, to give more personalized and individualized attention to each client in an effort to eliminate the bureaucracy of associate attorneys, paralegals and secretaries standing between the client and the lawyer.This individualized approach not only enhances the attorney-client communication, but serves to strengthen the integrity of the outcome of your case by avoiding the pitfalls of disjointed incrementalism; a phenomenon which can occur with the delegation of responsibility.
+Robert F. Ferrara opines that it is beneficial to the client if a given case is vertically, and seamlessly, investigated, researched, plead and presented by one attorney who is laser-focused on all the facts, issues, discovery, motions, experts, proofs and law associated with the ultimate courtroom presentation-the trial.
 When selecting a personal injury lawyer, consider asking prospective lawyers what some might opine to be the hard questions, and measure the responses carefully.
-Some of the questions you may consider asking are:
+Consider asking your prospective lawyer each FAQ set forth below.

 FAQ 01.
 What was the largest settlement offer you ever rejected?

-02. Are you willing to take my case to trial based upon the facts you see here at the initial consultation?
+FAQ 02.
+Are you willing to take my case to trial based upon the facts you see here at the initial consultation?

-03. Who will be working-up my case?
+FAQ 03.
+Who will be working-up my case?
 Will it be worked-up by lead counsel, a junior lawyer, a paralegal or a secretary?

-04. What types of experts do you intend to employ to prosecute my case?
+FAQ 04.
+What types of experts do you intend to employ to prosecute my case?